MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- TODO: Rewrite to start from a project template? -->

-In this article, you set up your development tools (if not done already), add WebView2 code to the Win32 app, and learn about WebView2 concepts along the way.
+In this article, you set up your development tools (if not done already), learn how to add WebView2 code to a Win32 app project, and learn about WebView2 concepts along the way.

+This tutorial starts by opening an existing Win32 app project that has WebView2 code added.
 The project uses the [Win32_GettingStarted (WebView2GettingStarted.sln)](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/Win32_GettingStarted) directory that's part of the `WebView2Samples` repo.
 To use this article, you do the following:
 1. Clone or download the `WebView2Samples` repo to your local drive.
 1. Run the completed project.
-1. Optionally delete the WebView2 code from `HelloWebView.cpp`.
+1. Optionally delete the WebView2 code from `HelloWebView.cpp` to restore the Win32 baseline app.
 1. Follow the remaining steps in this article about adding and understanding the WebView2 code.

 <!-- A completed version of this tutorial project is available in the WebView2Samples repo: [Win32_GettingStarted](https://github.com/MicrosoftEdge/WebView2Samples/tree/main/GettingStartedGuides/Win32_GettingStarted#readme). -->

 This tutorial does not have you create a new project; you don't use a project template in Visual Studio to create a new project.
 Instead, you start with the completed project that's in the repo.

+#### Completed project

 The completed tutorial project is available in the **WebView2Samples** repo: